-Age-at-length estimates (Wild 1986) calculated from otolith data are integrated into the stock assessment model to provide information on mean length at age and variation in length at age.
-His data consisted of ages and lengths for 196 fish collected between 1977 and 1979.
+Age-at-length estimates (Wild 1986) calculated from otolith data were integrated into the stock assessment model in 2005 (Hoyle and Maunder 2006) to provide information on mean length at age and variation in length at age.
+His data consisted of ages, based on counts of daily increments in otoliths, and lengths for 196 fish collected between 1977 and 1979.
 The sampling design involved collecting 15 yellowfin in each 10-cm interval in the length range of 30 to 170 cm.
 The model has been altered to take this sampling scheme into account (see Section 3.1.1).